-(a) Before executing a contract modification authorizing changes in either a designated subcontractor or inspection or production point, you must consider the impact of the change on the contractor's ability to satisfy contract requirements.
-Use the same standards used to determine that the contractor was responsible (see FAR 9.1 and 509.1).
+(a) Before executing a contract modification authorizing changes in either a designated subcontractor or inspection or production point, the contracting officer must consider the impact of the change on the contractor's ability to satisfy contract requirements.
+Employ the same standards that were used to determine that the contractor was responsible (see FAR 9.1 and GSAM 509.1).

 (b) The modification must identify the nature of the change and the effective date.
-In establishing an effective date, consider the time necessary for effected offices to take required actions.
-A good practice is to provide that orders placed before the effective date will remain in effect as written.
+In establishing an effective date, consider the time necessary for affected offices to take required actions.